nanvix/build/README.md

 > Learn more about Nanvix at [https://github.com/nanvix](https://github.com/nanvix).

-## How is this repository organized?
+## How Is This Repository Organized?

 - [`iso/`](iso) - System image receipts.
 - [`kernel/`](kernel) - Build system for the kernel.